The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Difficulty Measure Applied to Angry Birds

 \subsubsection{Best-shot interaction difficulty (BID)}

-Algorithm \ref{alg: best-Shot based interaction difficulty measure} is inspired by an intelligent human-like agent and is based on the interaction which gives the highest information.
-Here we try to maximize the chance of novelty detection by making the most influential interaction (always shooting at the {\it best-target:} $o_i$*).
-The algorithm loops over the possible interactions: if the novelty is undetectable by shooting at the best-target, it proceeds to the next after updating the environment, the search space (which objects to explore next), and {\it BID}.
-Similar to Algorithm \ref{alg: probabilistic interaction difficulty}, {\it BID} is normalized to [0,1], where 1 indicates the highest difficulty.
+Algorithm \ref{alg: best-Shot based interaction difficulty measure} is inspired by an intelligent human-like agent and is based on the interaction which yields the most information.
+Here we try to maximize the chance of novelty detection by making the most influential interaction (i.e., always shooting at the {\it best-target:} $o_k$*).
+The algorithm loops over the number of possible interactions that can be made (i.e., number of birds available in Angry Birds): if the novelty is undetectable by shooting at the best-target, it proceeds to the next after updating the environment, the search space (which objects to explore next), and {\it BID}.
+Similar to Algorithm \ref{alg: probabilistic interaction difficulty}, {\it BID} is normalized to [0,1], where 1 indicates the highest difficulty and is unit-less.

-Either the two difficulty algorithms can be used separately, or they can be used collectively according to the suitability of the study.
+These two difficulty algorithms can be used separately or collectively according to the suitability of the study.
 We have used the two algorithms collectively in our experimental evaluation presented in Section \ref{Experimental Evaluation}.